kmaida/auth-architecture/resource-api/README.md

 # External Resource API

-This folder contains a resource API that should be called by all of the architecture demos (BFF, TMB, and BBOC).
+This folder contains a resource API that is called by <em>all</em> of the architecture demos (BFF, TMB, and BBOC).
 It represents an external resource server that does not share an origin with FusionAuth or with any of the application architectures.

 The API only has one endpoint (`/api/recipe`) which is secured with `Authorization` header access tokens.
 It returns a randomly-generated recipe in a JSON response.